RootlessAgrarian/USBcycle-EuroBikeSimulator/README.md

 more thoroughly and it is a challenging and fun ride, but it's more a series of quick sprints and stops than a continuous spinning workout.

-Now for the bad news.
+Now for the bad news...

 USBcycle used to work with Unity games such as Off Peak (which was one of my favourite test games early in development, April/May 2017).
 However, as of October 2017 Unity games are consistently refusing to recognise any